-- A. All proper officials are present and functioning during the conduct of the regatta. - B. Adequate facilities are available for the efficient conduct of the race before the sanctioned testing or racing activity (competition, testing, exhibition) begins. - C. A properly equipped ambulance will be used; and either a doctor, registered nurse, paramedic, or an EMT will be in attendance. - D. Two patrol boats as an absolute minimum, and more if conditions warrant, are available for duty on the course at all times. - E. There must be at every race one or more judge whose duty it shall be to watch for and report violations of safety and racing rules. - F. The proper number of rescue boats as indicated by the general safety rules and category safety rules.
+- A. All proper officials are present and functioning during the conduct of the regatta. - B. Adequate facilities are available for the efficient conduct of the race before the sanctioned testing or racing activity (competition, testing, exhibition) begins. - C. A properly equipped ambulance must be present on site at all times when a race craft is on the water.
+Individuals serving in a medical capacity whether a physician, registered nurse, paramedic or EMT must hold the necessary credentials and certifications for their role.
+They must also be clearly designated and made aware that they are fulfilling the role for the duration of the weekend, and they are forbidden to act in other official capacities. - D. Two patrol boats as an absolute minimum, and more if conditions warrant, are available for duty on the course at all times. - E. There must be at every race one or more judge whose duty it shall be to watch for and report violations of safety and racing rules. - F. The proper number of rescue boats as indicated by the general safety rules and category safety rules.